somebody1234/ttt/index.md

 # The Typescript Tome
 Welcome!
-The Typescript Tome aims to be a comprehensive guide on
+The Typescript Tome aims to be a comprehensive guide on TypeScript features, pitfalls, tooling and more.

-Please note that this is a community effort
+This is a community effort, so feel free to contribute or point out issues.

+(Disclaimer: This repository currently lacks a license)

 # Quick Links
 - If you have an issue with your code, check [the list of common issues](common-issues) to see if it's there.